Last Updated: September 27, 2019 Abhishek Gurung

 Sanghi Temple: Feel the spiritual bliss amid serene surroundings in Sanghi Nagar

-With an architectural style of Chola-Chalukya, the temple, Shaghi is located on a beautiful hillock of Paramanand Giri.
-As the name suggest, it was built by the Sanghi industrial group and its architectural beauty is what every visitors adore, completely covered in white.
-Sanghi Temple is dedicated to Lord Venkateshwara and it received many pilgrims throughout the year.
+With an architectural style of Chola – Chalukya, the Sanghi Temple is located on a beautiful hillock of Paramanand Giri.
+As the name suggests, it was built by the Sanghi industrial group and its architectural beauty is what every visitor adores, completely covered in white.
+Sanghi Temple is dedicated to Lord Venkateshwara and it receives many pilgrims throughout the year.
 Nearby the temple complex, there are also multiple temples of deities like Goddess Parvati, Lord Anjaneya, Lord Shiva, Goddess Kamalambika, Lord Rama, Lord Ganesha, Goddess Durga and Lord Kartikeya.

 - Main Deity: Lord Venkateshwara